 Sage: Most often used with poultry, we suggest you try pairing sage with white beans, apples or green vegetables.
 Berggarten Sage does not flower and adapts very well to container gardening.
 Additionally, its thick, textured and uniquely colored leaves add variety to the collection in your herb garden.
 If you have an exceptionally sunny window or balcony, we highly recommend our Pineapple Sage plant.
 It smells like fresh-cut pineapple, produces gorgeous red flowers and will even attract hummingbirds.
 Sage can be started easily from seeds.

 Tarragon: This perennial herb doesn’t start well from seeds, so we recommend you start with seedlings.
-Both Russian and French Tarragon are very adaptable to container growth.
-Both have a licorice-like flavor, though the Russian variety is a little milder.
-Tarragon will grow well in partially shady areas, but doing best with midday sunlight.
+French Tarragon is very adaptable to container growth, with a wonderful licorice-like flavor.
+Tarragon will grow well in partially shady areas, but do best with midday sunlight.

 Thyme: You have choices when growing thyme, and we recommend you grow these three: English Thyme, French Thyme and Lemon Variegated Thyme.
 They all have a slightly different flavor, can be trimmed to keep a compact shape and are drought-tolerant.
 Well-drained soil and lots of sun will produce the best results, even in salty environs.
 We recommend, however, you purchase seedlings; thyme seeds tend to germinate slowly, if at all.

 To get you started, take 10% off all herbs now until Friday, February 23.
 Use code TENOFFHERBS at checkout.